Is a perfect life after divorce possible?

-1) taking a good hard look at all the “stuff” in your life
+1) taking a good hard look at all the “stuff” in your life;

-3) then clearing out the “clutter” to make space for truly good things to come into your life!
+3) clearing out the “clutter” to make space for truly good things to come into your life!

-Which is a good philosophy for post-divorce life, as well.
+This is a good philosophy for post-divorce life, as well.